 Guillain-Barré syndrome is a rare disorder that causes your immune system to attack your peripheral nervous system (PNS).
 The PNS nerves connect your brain and spinal cord with the rest of your body.
 Damage to these nerves makes it hard for them to transmit signals.
 As a result, your muscles have trouble responding to your brain.
-No one knows what causes the syndrome.
-Sometimes it is triggered by an infection, surgery, or a vaccination.
+The exact cause of Guillain-Barré syndrome is unknown.
+It can occur a few days or weeks after the person has had symptoms of a respiratory or gastrointestinal viral infection.
+Occasionally, surgery will trigger the syndrome.

+Guillain-Barré syndrome has a sudden and rapid, unexpected onset.
 The first symptom is usually weakness or a tingling feeling in your legs.
 The feeling can spread to your upper body.
 In severe cases, you become almost paralyzed.
 This is life-threatening.
 You might need a respirator to breathe.
 Symptoms usually worsen over a period of weeks and then stabilize.
+Most people reach the stage of greatest weakness within the first 2 weeks after symptoms appear, and by the third week of the illness 90 percent of all individuals are at their weakest.
+The recovery period may be as little as a few weeks or as long as a few years.

 Guillain-Barré can be hard to diagnose.
 Possible tests include nerve tests and a spinal tap.
 Most people recover.
 Recovery can take a few weeks to a few years.
 Treatment can help symptoms, and may include medicines or a procedure called plasma exchange.